regtracks/regtracks/spec.md

     3. A prefix modifies a rule or block, and is seperated by a space from a rule it precedes.

+        1. If a prefix is used immediately before a rule, it must be a 'matching' rule.

-        1. If used before a single rule, a prefix comes on the same line as a rule, before the main body of the rule.
+        2. If used before a single rule, a prefix comes on the same line as a rule, before the main body of the rule.
 In this case, the prefix applies to the rule only.

-        2. If used before a block-opening brace `{`, the prefix applies to the entire block.
+        3. If used before a block-opening brace `{`, the prefix applies to the entire block.

-        3. The prefix `optionally` allows a rule or block to be skipped.
+        4. The prefix `optionally` allows a rule or block to be skipped.
 If a rule or block can be matched with this prefix can be matched, it is matched, the highest-up rule being matched first.

-        4. The prefix `or` allows a rule or block to be used as a match instead of the previous rule or block.
+        5. The prefix `or` allows a rule or block to be used as a match instead of the previous rule or block.
 This allows 'branching' as seen in railroad diagrams.

-            1. If `or` is used immediately before a rule, it must be a 'matching' rule.

-            2. `or` must follow a block or other rule - it can never be attached to the first rule in a block or pattern.
+            1. `or` must follow a block or other rule - it can never be attached to the first rule in a block or pattern.

-        5. The prefix `after` is specifies a rule that must be matched to allow a 'repetition' rule to repeat back to the start.
+        6. The prefix `after` is specifies a rule that must be matched to allow a 'repetition' rule to repeat back to the start.
 It must be followed by a single rule or a block, e.g. `after any a-z` or `after { # some pattern goes below`.

             1. The prefix `after` must prefix a rule that follows a repetition rule.

-        6. The prefix `optionally` may be used in conjunction with `or` and `after`, but `or` must never be used with `after`.
+        7. The prefix `optionally` may be used in conjunction with `or` and `after`, but `or` must never be used with `after`.

     4. The suffix `as` specifies that any characters matched should be stored under the identifier given.

         1. `as` can only come after a 'matching' rule or after the end of a block, e.g. `any a to z as name`, where `name` is the identifier.

+        2. The identifier must be at least one character long and alphanumeric (allowing underscores).

-        2. The same identifier can be used in multiple places.
+        3. The same identifier can be used in multiple places.
 While a pattern is in execution, any characters matching collected with a given identifier should be stored in a string, sequentially.
 Once a pattern has finished matching, the next time it is executed, any matches under the same identifier should be stored in a seperate string (although still under the same identifier name).

-        3. Any strings collected under identifiers should be discarded if a pattern does not reach its final delimiter.
+        4. Any strings collected under identifiers should be discarded if a pattern does not reach its final delimiter.
 Only when a pattern reaches this delimiter should any collected strings be 'saved'.

     5. A brace `{` opens a block.
 Rules grouped in a block can be prefixed (see 3.3), suffixed (3.4), or used with a repetition rule (3.2).